Yara Flor: Fictional character biography

-Yara Flor is the daughter of an Amazon and a Brazilian river god, who becomes the defender of the Esquecida Amazon tribe.
 The character debuted in January 2021 as part of DC Comic's "Future State" storyline, in which she is shown to be the Wonder Woman of the future.
-In the present day DC Universe, Yara is introduced as part of the Infinite Frontier publishing event.
-She is unaware of her Amazon heritage, but, responding to a prophecy that will determine if Yara destroys the Amazons or saves them, the Olympian Gods and the Amazons of Themiscyra, Bana-Mighdall, and a third tribe in the Amazon rainforest separately begin to converge on her location as she makes a trip from the US to Brazil, the country of her birth.
-Queen Hippolyta sends Wonder Girl Cassie Sandsmark to protect Yara, where Cassie encounters Artemis of Bana-Mighdall.
+In the present-day DC Universe, Yara is introduced as part of the Infinite Frontier publishing event, where she is initially unaware of her Amazon heritage.
+Responding to a prophecy that will determine if Yara destroys the Amazons or saves them, the Olympian Gods and the Amazons converge on her location as she travels to Brazil.
+Hippolyta sends Cassie Sandsmark to protect Yara, where Cassie encounters Artemis of Bana-Mighdall.